La-Lojban/lojban.pw/pages/books/learn-lojban.md

 tilju
 : x1 is heavy

-Prepositions in English are similar to modal tags in Lojban, but in Lojban modal tags always have a single (even if vague) meaning each.
+Prepositions in English are similar to modal particles in Lojban, although a usual English preposition can nhave many meanings while in Lojban every modal particle has only one (even if vague) meaning.

 ### General rules in the order of arguments